1st Worcestershire Artillery Volunteers: Honorary colonels

-Uniforms & insignia
+Uniforms and insignia

 Prior to 1880 the unit wore a distinctive design of button on the blue artillery tunic, consisting of a field gun over a tower, within a circle inscribed 'WORCESTER ARTILLERY VOLUNTEERS'.
 When first formed the unit's headgear was the usual artillery busby; for the officers the ball of the 'grenade' plume holder bore a tower within a garter inscribed 'WORCESTERSHIRE', surmounted by a field gun, the whole surrounded by a wreath, an identical design appearing on the waistbelt clasp.
 From 1878 the headgear was the standard Home Service helmet.